-Several Princeton area roads closed due to downed trees and wires (updated at 3:30 p.m.) - Planet Princeton
+Several Princeton area roads closed due to downed trees and wires (updated at 9:30 p.m.) - Planet Princeton

 Princeton-Hightstown Road in West Windsor is now open between Alexander Road and Cranbury Road.
 Cranbury Road is now open between Clarksville Road and Rabbit Hill.

 Route 518 is closed between Carroll Place and Canal Road.
 Route 518 is now open at Laurel Avenue.
+Canal Road is now open.

 Route 29 is closed between Pleasant Valley and Valley Road.